 The footprint avoids direct impacts to all NTGVVP and the majority of the mapped SHWTLP associated with Herne Swamp.
-Remaining impacts amount to 0.30 hectares of lower quality SHWTLP across the drainage channel which connects to Merri Creek.
+Remaining impacts amount to 0.19 hectares of mapped wetland (including 0.03 hectares of lower quality SHWTLP) across the drainage channel which connects to Merri Creek.

-Initial consideration was given to moving the rail connection south of the Herne Swamp buffer, however this option was deemed not viable as the rail connection length required to safely move interstate trains off the ARTC rail corridor requires a minimum 1.8 kilometres of rail lead-in to the terminal, this is not achievable within the National Intermodal landholding and has potential implications for future ARTC rail development and noise.
+Initial consideration was given to avoiding all impacts of the rail connection south of the Herne Swamp buffer, however this option was deemed not viable as the rail connection length required to safely move interstate trains off the ARTC rail corridor requires a minimum 1.8 kilometres of rail leadin to the terminal, this is not achievable within the National Intermodal landholding and has potential implications for future ARTC rail development and noise.